-Dr Roger Alcock MBChB, BSc(Hons), MRCP, DCH, FCEM.
+Dr Roger Alcock MBChB, BSc(Hons), FRCP Edin, DCH, FRCEM.

 Roger is a Scottish Patient Safety Programme Fellow who trained in the UK, New Zealand and Sweden.
 He has previously worked for Kent, Surrey and Sussex Helicopter Emergency Medical Service.
 (HEMS).
-He instructs both civilian and military candidates in Advanced Trauma and Paediatric Life Support in the UK and overseas.
-He is an Educational Coordinator for Emergency Medicine at the Scottish Centre for Simulation and Clinical Human Factors.
+He instructs on Advanced Trauma, Medical and Paediatric Life Support in the UK and overseas.
+As an Educational Coordinator for Emergency Medicine at the Scottish Centre for Simulation and Clinical Human Factors he has designed, developed and delivered multiple high fidelity simulation courses for Emergency Medicine.

 In 2012 and 2013 he trained and mentored clinicians in the first Malawian Emergency Department as part of a bilateral governmental aid programme.